jensstein/ps-memorycard/README.md

 [16m] ████████████████████████████████████████ 64.00 MiB/64.00 MiB
 ```

+## Tests
+- To run tests with a physical PS2 card connected, use `cargo test --features test-ps2-card`

 ## USB monitoring
 On linux you can monitor the traffic between the host and a USB device
 by loading the `usbmon` kernel module: